MightyPirates/OpenComputers/README.md

-This is an addon to OpenComputers, providing drivers for additional blocks to be accessible via the Adapter block.
-It is *not* a full re-implementation of OpenPeripherals for OpenComputers, it only provides drivers for blocks - for now, anyway.
+This is an addon for OpenComputers, providing drivers for additional blocks to be accessible via the Adapter block.
+It is *not* a full re-implementation of OpenPeripherals for OpenComputers, it's a little more simplistic in its architecture only provides drivers for a subset of the blocks OP supports - for now, anyway.

 Contributing
 ------------